Clinical Student Policies

 Students, Faculty, and Staff are expected to present a professional appearance at all times.

 Students, Faculty, and Staff are expected to be clean, well-groomed, and dressed in a manner appropriate to their responsibilities.
-In positions where continuous contact with the public is required, the following types of clothing are NOT appropriate for the work place: jeans, overalls, sweatshirts or sweatpants, shorts, leggings, halters, tank tops, t-shirts, workout clothes, sandals, or open-toe shoes. (sneakers are acceptable if clean and presentable.)
+In positions where continuous contact with the public is required, suggested acceptable attire are: shirt, tie, and slacks for men; slacks or skirt with blouse for women; scrubs are acceptable (required when providing patient care) but must be clean, pressed, and changed daily.
+The following types of clothing are NOT appropriate for the work place: jeans, overalls, sweatshirts or sweatpants, shorts, leggings, halters, tank tops, t-shirts, workout clothes, sandals, or open-toe shoes. (sneakers are acceptable if clean and presentable.)
+In positions where direct patient care is provided (directly or assisting), your scrubs must be worn.

-In clinic, ALL FACULTY/STUDENTS/STAFF MUST wear DISPOSABLE GOWNS.
-Disposable gowns should be changed daily or when they become visibly contaminated or soiled.
+In clinic, ALL FACULTY/STUDENTS/STAFF MUST wear SCRUBS when treating patients or assisting in patient care.
+They are also required to wear DISPOSABLE GOWNS over their scrubs.
+Disposable gowns should be changed in between every patient or when they become visibly contaminated or soiled.
 They can be disposed of in normal waste.
 MASKS AND PROTECTIVE EYEWEAR MUST BE WORN AT ALL TIMES WHEN SPLATTER, SPLASH, OR AEROSOL PRODUCING PROCEDURES (OR OBSERVATIONS OF PROCEDURES) ARE BEING DONE.
 GLOVES MUST BE WORN AT ALL TIMES WHEN EXAMINING PATIENTS AND PROVIDING CARE.
 Head coverings are required in the event there is intrusion of hair into the operating field.
 Bonnets will be provided.
 Monitoring of activity will be done and failure to comply with the dress code as stated may result in: verbal warnings, documented remediation, letter of warning, or disciplinary process.

 Policy on Voluntary Externships